ADITYANAIR01/ARDUINO-PROJECTS/SAMPLE VIDEO/prompt.md

-  SUGGEST ANY RESISTOR THAT HAS TO BE INCLUDED IN THIS name the gpios in code in  accending order provide accurate comments on everythng a
+  SUGGEST ANY RESISTOR THAT HAS TO BE INCLUDED IN THIS name the gpios in code in  accending order provide accurate comments on everything
 }
 2. WHEN THE BUTTON IS PUSHED OT SHOULD DISPLAY THE NUMBER (112 ) ALONG WITH MESSAGE DO YOU WANT TO CALL THIS NUMBER {
   THE RED LED SHOULD BLINK RAPIDLY WHEN THE PUSH BUTTON IS PUSHED